 Renouncing the fussiness historically associated with marbling however, Sto’s work celebrates chaos.
 Layers of oil paint, spray paint, soap, dirt and various debris is built up on the water surface in large kiddie pools, wooden trays and buckets.
 They sit for hours and sometimes days, creating a floating painting that is then disturbed with brush work, and other techniques that can include wind from a fan, sounds from a speaker and dripping oils.
 When each piece is ready, it is captured by dragging, dipping, or laying paper across the surface.

 In the “Waste” print series, he takes this idea one step further and utilizes a completely natural environment to create his work.
 Accessing waterways by rowboat, Sto uses highly polluted areas like the Newtown Creek in NY as his medium by marbling what is floating on top of the water.
 Capturing both natural substances and a wide array of man-made pollutants, these prints contain the results of industrial pollution.
 Dumped oil, discarded toxins, litter and sewage overflow mix with algae, sticks, plants, dust, and dirt to create intricate patterns and painterly splashes.
 At times serene and at other times violent, the end results are powerful documents of these poisoned ecosystems.

-Sto Len is a painter, sculptor, sound and performance artist based in NY.
-He has exhibited his paintings and sculptures internationally, including exhibitions in NY, Japan, London, Australia, Denmark, Canada and Mexico City.
-In 2004, Sto co-founded the alternative arts space Cinders Gallery in Brooklyn,NY which has continually exhibited underground artists since its inception and in 2012 became a project-based non profit arts organization dedicated to expanding what the idea of a gallery can be.
+Sto Len has exhibited his artwork internationally, including exhibitions in NY, Vietnam, Japan, London, Australia, Denmark, Canada and Mexico City.
+Sto co-founded the alternative arts space Cinders Gallery in Brooklyn,NY which has exhibited hundreds of artists since its inception in 2004 and continues to curate exhibitions as a project-based Non-Profit Arts organization.